The Vosburgh Farm

 In 2014, Arnie partnered with the Scenic Hudson, in collaboration with Columbia Land Conservancy and with support from the USDA-Natural Resources Conservation Service for the permanent preservation of the farm so that it will always remain farm land, which he strongly believes is important to the local community.
 The farm will always be available to supply healthy food and support the town’s agriculture-based economy for future generations.
 With this new partnership he’s expanded the farm, made necessary improvements, and planted a new orchard.

 Arnie once considered the prospect of making hard cider, so in 2014 when his nephew, Mark (Stier), suggested a joint venture with Sloop Brewing, he was excited at the prospect of adding to the farm’s offerings.
 The historical 1800’s Dutch post and beam barn became home to a 30-barrel micro-brewery, tasting room, and farm stand.
 Taking on a new life as a farmhouse brewery, as well as keeping the fruit farm tradition by offering an variety of quality apples, as well as many other farm favorites in a new farm stand, was exciting for the family business.

 Mark, a civil engineer, has kept close ties to the farm, as he did while growing up helping his Grandfather.
 Along with his wife, Hope, and their children Ryan and Ella, Mark works with Arnie to help run the farm.

 Sloop Brewing expanded and left the barn in 2019.
-The barn is undergoing another transformation for 2020!
+The barn is undergoing another transformation for Spring 2021!
 Stay tuned!